What is the Youth Council?

 The Youth Council is a research and advisory board composed of students dedicated to the improvement and development of Discovery Center with innovative ideas geared towards the exploration and education of all age groups with a fun, entertaining, hands-on experience for the betterment of the community.
-Our goal is to gather data from kids in 4th-12th grade.
-The information is aggregated and an end of the year assessment is presented to the Discovery Center Board of Directors.
-The Youth Council does not set policies, but does offers recommendations based on findings.
+Our goal is to gather data from students in 6th-12th grade.
+The Youth Council does not set policies, but does offer recommendations based on findings, and presents those recommendations to the Discovery Center Board of Directors.

 About Youth Council